-Tonga has highly positive net exports in the international trade of vegetables.
-In turn, these cashflows indicate Tonga’s strong competitive advantages under the vegetables product category.
+Tonga has highly positive net exports in the international trade of oil seeds and vegetables.
+In turn, these cashflows indicate Tonga’s strong competitive advantages under the related product categories.

 Below are exports from Tonga that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Tonga’s goods trail Tongan importer spending on foreign products.

-Tonga has highly negative net exports and therefore deep international trade deficits for refined petroleum oils and petroleum gas under the mineral fuels including oil category.
+Tonga has highly negative net exports and therefore deep international trade deficits for refined petroleum oils under the product category mineral fuels including oil.

 Tongan Export Companies

 Not one Tongan corporation ranks on the Forbes Global 2000 list.

 Wikipedia lists several trade-related entities in Tonga.
 A couple of selected examples are shown below.